xfhg/intercept/docs/docs/sandbox.md

 # Sandbox Playground

 ::: tip START HERE
-Free to play, no hassle intercept sandbox :

-Check an insecure nginx.conf in less than 20 miliseconds
+For a hassle-free experience with INTERCEPT, utilize our sandbox environment to analyze an insecure nginx.conf in under 20 milliseconds.

 :::